openshift/enhancements/README.md

 community, but require consensus from domain specific project maintainers in order to implement and accept into the release.

+For an overview of the whole project, see [ROADMAP.md](./ROADMAP.md)

 ## Is My Thing an Enhancement?

 A rough heuristic for an enhancement is anything that: